 - If possible, retrieve identifiable clothing and/or resources (i.e. hat, vest, clip board, etc.) - Meet at a designated point on their assigned floor/area and coordinate duties as necessary and implement a buddy system where required to help with the mobility impaired and/or injured persons.
 Check to ensure normal evacuation routes are safe.
 Choose an alternate route for use in the event egress is blocked by fire or smoke.
-DO NOT USE ELEVATORS - Supervise the orderly evacuation of their area to a safe designated assembly point outside (Appendix F)
+DO NOT USE ELEVATORS - Supervise the orderly evacuation of their area to a safe designated assembly point outside (Appendix E) - Close doors and windows where possible - As soon as the main evacuation flow is over, check all rooms, closets and washrooms to make sure that the floor has been completely evacuated - Do not waste time if people are reluctant to leave.
+Make note of the individual(s) and

-- Close doors and windows where possible - As soon as the main evacuation flow is over, check all rooms, closets and washrooms to make sure that the floor has been completely evacuated - Do not waste time if people are reluctant to leave.
-Make note of the individual(s) and the area they were last seen.
+- the area they were last seen.
 Pass the information on to the Emergency Building Warden - Once evacuation of the entire floor/area has been completed, all Floor Wardens will regroup if possible and exit together.
-The Floor Wardens will report to the Emergency Building Warden at the main entrance to the Library/Computing Building to give their report as to whether their floor was completely searched and if there were any persons needing the assistance of the CEP or the fire department - Go to their designated assembly point (Appendix F) - Always cooperate with all Emergency Officials - Inform the Emergency Building Warden of assembly point issues, status of unfolding events and resource requirements - Participate in debriefings resulting from the evacuation - Notify the Emergency Building Warden of all emergencies
+The Floor Wardens will report to the Emergency Building Warden at the main entrance to Biotechnology to give their report as to whether their floor was completely searched and if there were any persons needing the assistance of the CEP or SJRFD - Go to their designated assembly point (Appendix E) - Always cooperate with all Emergency Officials - Inform the emergency building warden of assembly point issues, status of unfolding events and resource requirements - Participate in debriefings resulting from the evacuation - Notify the emergency building warden of all emergencies